AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 ## Configure a connection between [!DNL Sites] and [!DNL Assets] deployments {#configure-a-connection-between-sites-and-assets-deployments}

 An [!DNL Experience Manager] administrator can create this integration.
 Once created, the permissions that are required to use it are established via user groups.
-The users groups are defined on the [!DNL Sites] deployment and on the DAM deployment.
+The user groups are defined on the [!DNL Sites] deployment and on the DAM deployment.

 To configure Connected Assets and local [!DNL Sites] connectivity, follow these steps: